ilmakangas/bitwarden-rsync-backup-docker/README.md

 When executed, the container connects to Bitwarden using credentials supplied in the config file and backs up the vault using rsync to a chosen destination.
 The backup is automatically encrypted with [age](https://github.com/FiloSottile/age).

+The container automatically logs in to the Bitwarden account.
+On subsequent backups the same login session is used (session data is stored inside the config volume).
+The vault is automatically synchronized from the cloud before each backup.
+After each backup the vault is automatically locked.

 ## Prerequisites
 You need to get a Bitwarden API key from the Bitwarden Web UI.